puppetlabs/puppetdb/documentation/api/metrics/v1/mbeans.markdown

 * `puppetlabs.puppetdb.scf.storage:type=default,name=duplicate-pct`:
   the percentage of catalogs that PuppetDB determines to be duplicates of existing catalogs.
-* `puppetlabs.puppetdb.scf.storage:type=default,name=gc-time`: states
+* `puppetlabs.puppetdb.scf.storage:type=default,name=gc-time`: stats
-  about how long it takes to do storage compaction
+  about how long it takes to do storage compaction.

 ### JVM metrics